 Remember the Seinfeld episode where the characters debated the merits of the “pop-in”?
 As far as associate development goes, I personally don’t think there’s room for debate.
 A five- or ten-minute pop-in is exactly what partners need to do as frequently as possible.
 Your firm can head off small problems before they become large and give associates course corrections in real time to avoid disappointed clients and improve work quality.

 Instead of talking about people (via a feedback form) talk to them.
-Sounds simple, but many lawyers don’t do it.
+Sounds simple, but many partners don’t do it.
 They need to be trained to pay attention to their reports and communicate directly to them as they complete assignments.
-Mistakes need to be corrected as they occur.
+Mistakes need to be corrected as they occur in real time.

 Copyright © 2020 Deborah Glatter.
 All rights reserved.